Updates

 • Affordable 6G networks aim to prevent digital exclusion, ensuring equitable access across socio-economic classes.

-Arguments AGAINST India's 6G Pursuit
+Arguments Against India's 6G Pursuit

 While aspirational, India's ambitious roadmap for 6G faces several challenges, ranging from infrastructure readiness to the risks of techno-economic disparities.
 Critics have flagged potential governance issues and implementation inefficiencies.